The world's first demonstration of the high-efficiency hydrogen liquefaction by magnetic refrigeration

 The refrigeration powers of 0.21 W and 0.22 W at 20 K were obtained in the experiment and numerical result, respectively .
 The reasons the ideal reversed Carnot cycle indicated as a rectangle cannot be achieved and the refrigeration power is small are the insufficient heat-transfer performance of heat absorption and heat rejection switches and the low sweep rate of magnetization/demagnetization.

 Secondly, the hydrogen liquefaction experiment was conducted after improvements in the heat-transfer performance of heat absorption and heat rejection switches.
-The hydrogen gas (temperature of 20.3 K) evaporated in a liquid hydrogen vessel heated by an electrical heater was liquefied by the magnetic refrigeration method as shown in the figure below.
+The hydrogen gas (temperature of 20.3 K) evaporated in a liquid hydrogen vessel heated by an electrical heater was liquefied by the magnetic refrigeration method.
+Cross sectional view of the test apparatus, and details of magnetic material and heat switches are shown in the figure below.
 Gadolinium gallium garnet (GGG) was selected as a magnetic material.
 The magnetic refrigerator mainly consists of a superconducting pulse magnet (the maximum magnetic field of 5 Tesla and the maximum magnetization/demagnetization sweep rate of 0.36 Tesla/s), a Gifford-McMahon type refrigerator (UCR31W made by MHI) as a heat rejection source (Th = 25 K), and a heat pipe as a heat absorption switch for hydrogen condensation/liquefaction (Tl = 20.3 K) .
-In the thermal design of the high-performance heat pipe, the Nusselt eq. was applied to evaluate the condensing heat-transfer coefficient of hydrogen as described in "Hydrogen condensation and liquefaction".
+In the thermal design of the high-performance heat pipe, the Nusselt eq. was applied to evaluate the condensing heat-transfer coefficient of hydrogen as described in the page "Hydrogen condensation and liquefaction".

 The magnetic refrigeration cycle for hydrogen liquefaction operated in the range of 20.3 to 25 K and 0 to 5 Tesla.
 When the magnetic refrigeration cycle is started, the GGG temperature drops below the temperature of hydrogen liquefaction (20.3 K) after several cycles.
 The figure below shows changes with time of the GGG temperature, the temperature of heat rejection switch, the pressure of the liquid hydrogen vessel continuously heated by a heater, and the magnetic field in the refrigeration process.
 At the last cycle in the figure, the refrigeration process becomes a steady-state condition and the GGG temperature decreases sufficiently below the temperature of 20.3 K. The hydrogen liquefaction cycle was numerically analysed using heat-transfer performances of the absorption and rejection heat switches, etc. as input data.
 The numerical result of cycle simulation is shown in the figure below, which approximately agrees well with the experimental result.